Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: Abstract

 \section{Abstract}

-With the growing interest in Multimodal Recommender Systems (MRSs), collecting high-quality datasets provided with multimedia side information (text, images, audio, video) has become a fundamental step.
-However, most of the current literature in the field relies on small- or medium-scale datasets that are either not publicly released or built using undocumented processes.

-In this paper, we aim to fill this gap by releasing \textsc{M$^3$L-10M} and \textsc{M$^3$L-20M}, two large-scale, reproducible, multimodal datasets for the movie domain, obtained by enriching with multimodal features the popular MovieLens-10M and MovieLens-20M, respectively.
-By following a fully documented pipeline, we collect movie plots, posters, and trailers, from which textual, visual, acoustic, and video features are extracted using several state-of-the-art encoders.
-We publicly release mappings to download the original raw data, the extracted features, and the complete datasets in multiple formats, fostering reproducibility and advancing the field of MRSs.
-In addition, we conduct qualitative and quantitative analyses that showcase our datasets across several perspectives.

-This work represents a foundational step to ensure reproducibility and replicability in the large-scale, multimodal movie recommendation domain.
-Our resource can be fully accessed at the following link: \url{https://zenodo.org/records/18499145}, while the source code is accessible at \url{https://github.com/giuspillo/M3L_10M_20M}.
+As Multimodal Recommender Systems gain interest, high-quality datasets with multimedia side information have become essential.
+However, much of the current literature reports experiments that rely on small-scale, undocumented, or non-public datasets.
+In this paper, we introduce \textsc{M$^3$L-10M} and \textsc{M$^3$L-20M}, two large-scale, fully documented and reproducible datasets that enrich MovieLens-10M and MovieLens-20M with multimodal features.
+Following a documented pipeline, we collect movie plots, posters, and trailers and extract features using state-of-the-art encoders.
+We publicly release raw data mappings, extracted features, and complete datasets to foster reproducibility and advance the field.
+Qualitative and quantitative analyses demonstrate the quality of our datasets across multiple perspectives.
+This work establishes a foundational resource for large-scale, multimodal movie recommendation.
+Our resource is available at: \url{https://zenodo.org/records/18499145}, with source code at \url{https://github.com/giuspillo/M3L_10M_20M}.

 \ccsdesc[500]{Information systems~Recommender systems}